-For Maryland Watermen’s Best Crab Cakes Recipe Featured On TV, Guy’s Grocery Games is where you’ll find this Maryland gal showcasing the best crab cake recipe, four generations old.
+For Maryland’s Best Crab Cakes Recipe Featured On TV, Guy’s Grocery Games, this Maryland gal is sharing the best crab cake recipe with you!

-Ask Any Waterman What Goes Into The Best Crab Cake Recipe
+Ask Any Marylander What Goes Into The Best Crab Cake Recipe

 My sister’s hubby is a fourth generation waterman from the Chesapeake Bay area of Maryland.